dyne/Zenroom/docs/pages/how-to-embed.md

 when using input validation: the entry will be part of a dictionary and its name will be used as key.

-### Direct Hash calls
+### API direct calls (skip VM init)

-Zenroom offers direct API calls to certain basic cryptographic functions, so that calling applications can run them without the need to initialize the whole VM.
-These calls are much faster than executing a Zencode script.
+Zenroom offers direct API calls to certain cryptographic primitives, executing very fast when there is no need to initialize the whole VM.
+These calls may be just simplier to use for expert developers doing simple things.

 All direct API calls return 0 on success, anything else is an error.

-All their input arguments are encoded string values.
+All their input arguments and output are encoded string values, their encoding may vary: it is almost everywhere HEX (base 16), but Base64 is used for hashes.

-Their output result is always an encoded string value.
+The output is an encoded string printed to stdout, easy to collect from Javascript.

+#### Zenroom_hash* API

+The encoding of of all arguments is:
+- `hash_type` ASCII
+- `hash_ctx` HEX
+- `buffer` Base64

+The `zennrom_hash*` functions:
 ```c
 // hash_type may be one of these two strings: 'sha256' or 'sha512'
 int zenroom_hash_init(const char *hash_type);